thebela/flask-deploy/README.md

-# 🚀 Flask App – Auto Deployed with Docker & GitHub Actions
+# 🚀 Portfolio App – Auto Deployed with Docker & GitHub Actions

 This project demonstrates a **real production-style DevOps pipeline** where a Flask application is: